Brady picked off twice in 1st; Bucs lose to Washington 29-19

 Buccaneers: Look to avoid a three-game skid when they host the New York Giants on Monday, Nov.
 22.

-Washington: Visit the Carolina Panthers in Ron Rivera’s return and what could be Cam Newton’s first game back with the team that drafted him.
+Washington: Visit the Carolina Panthers in Ron Rivera’s return and Cam Newton’s first home game back with the team that drafted him.

 More AP NFL coverage: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL